causaprima0/gmcl_luaL/README.md

 # gmcl_luaL
 A straightforward module that implements specific quality-of-life functions from the C Lua library into the game.
 All functions are exported to the global `luaL` table.
 Inspired by [oink's Lua API](https://oink.industries/gmod_wiki/lua_api/).
-Please note that while it is unlikely, it is still possible to detect certain functions, such as luaL.createcclosure.
+Please note that while it is unlikely, it is still possible to detect certain functions, such as `luaL.cclosure`.
 Certain functions may be exploited to perform memory read and write manipulations.

 ## Functions
 ```lua